KannonZenetism/zenetism-field-physics/structural-physics/SP11-embodiment-dynamics.md

 ### 7.1 The Cognitive-to-Embodied Threshold

-The membrane at ⧉₁ governs the threshold between L₂ (Superficial Band: Anthra/Nousa) and L₁ (Embodiment Band: Soma/Biosa):
+The membrane at ⧉₁ governs the threshold between L₂ (Superficial Band: Anthra / Nousa) and L₁ (Embodiment Band: Soma / Biosa):

 > **Definition (⧉₁ — Cognitive-Embodied Membrane):**
 > The membrane field between L₂ and L₁, governing the transfer of resonance between cognitive-personal structures and corporeal expression. ⧉₁ determines what cognitive content achieves embodied expression and what embodied experience achieves cognitive integration.